jmlien/MPBox2D/README.md

-# MPBox2D++
+# MPBox2D

 ## Overview

-MPBox2D++ is a library for motion planning in dynamic 2D enviroment with moving obstacles.
+MPBox2D is a library for motion planning in dynamic 2D enviroment with moving obstacles.
 Obstacles' motion are unknown and unpredictable.
-What only know to MPBox2D++ are the maximum translational and angular velocities of every obstacles.
-For more information, please visit the project website [http://masc.cs.gmu.edu/wiki/ECT](http://masc.cs.gmu.edu/wiki/ECT).
+What only know to MPBox2D are the maximum translational and angular velocities of every obstacles.

 ## To Build